zbyte-prog/cli/docs/triage.md

 We get a lot of spam.
 Whenever you determine an issue as spam, add the `invalid` label and close it as "won't do".
 For spammy comments, simply mark them as spam using GitHub's built-in spam feature.

 Abusive contributions are defined by our [Code of Conduct](../.github/CODE-OF-CONDUCT.md).
 Any contribution you determine abusive should be removed.
-Repeat offenses or particularly offensive abuse should be reported using GitHub's reporting features.
+Repeat offenses or particularly offensive abuse should be reported using GitHub's reporting features and the user blocked.
 If an entire issue is abusive, label it as `invalid` and close as "won't do".

 ## Weekly PR audit